-The Town of Oakville is undertaking a detailed study of the Sheldon Creek system to identify flood-prone sites in an effort to determine the most viable and responsible mitigation options to reduce flood risk.
+The Town of Oakville has completed a detailed study of the Sheldon Creek system to identify flood-prone sites in an effort to determine the most viable and responsible mitigation options to reduce flood risk.

 The study is being carried out in accordance with the requirements as described in the Municipal Engineers Association’s Municipal Class Environmental Assessment (EA) document (October 2000, as amended in 2015), approved under the Ontario Environmental Assessment Act.
 The Class EA process includes public and agency consultation, an evaluation of flood reduction alternatives, an assessment of the potential environmental effects of the proposed improvements, and identification of reasonable measures to help reduce any adverse impacts.